-- Alloy Safety Toe: In the toe cap of the shoes, you’ll appreciate the aluminum alloy included to protect your toes from hazards.
-According to the manufacturer, they meet ASTM F2413 Safety Standards as well as Electrical Hazard Protection standards.
+- Alloy Toe Safety Shoes: In the toe cap of the shoes, you’ll appreciate the aluminum alloy included to protect your toes from hazards.
+According to the manufacturer, they meet ASTM F2413 Safety Standards as well as Electrical Hazard Rated Shoes for protection.

 - Optimal Flexibility: There are unique grooves built into these shoes to make them as flexible as possible.
 High flexibility is recommended for men who need the highest level of mobility and flexibility while working.
-Also, the low-cut design of the shoe makes it more comfortable than full-size work boots.
+Also, these men’s low cut work shoes design makes it more comfortable than full-size work boots.

-- Sublite Foam Midsole: In combination with the MemoryTech footbed, there is also a Sublite Foam midsole built into these shoes for optimal support and added cushioning.
+- Sublite Foam Midsole: In combination with the MemoryTech footbed, there’s also a Sublite Foam midsole built into these shoes for optimal support and added cushioning.

 - Look and feel practical